WeihaoGe1009/ai-history-for-ip-scholars/05_llms/README.md

 * `05_llms.ipynb` - The interactive Google Colab notebook ([Run on Google Colab](https://colab.research.google.com/github/WeihaoGe1009/ai-history-for-ip-scholars/blob/main/05_llms/05_llms.ipynb))
 * `optional_reading_beyond_generative_AI.md` - The optional reading document introducing "procedural generators", the older creation tools that are different from Generative AIs.
 * `optional_reading_training_data_influence.md` - The optional reading document discussing tracing how the data used to train the models would influence the models.
-* `optional_reading_tech_law_society.md` - The optional reading document listing 6 themes to think about: 1. authorship and creativity, 2. training data as a legal object, 3. accountability, when the model itself is a "black box", 4. model distillation controversies, 5. synthetic media and epistemic integrity, and 6. regulatory difficulties.
 * `data/` - contains the subset from the SST2 data set for sentiment analysis
 * `scripts/` - contains the script that curates the data